Tapeline/Dockingjudge/README.md

 docker compose up -d --build
 ```

-also replace example sensitive information in .env (like SECRET_KEY)
+also replace example sensitive information in .env (like SECRET_KEY).

+You can consult [docs](https://docs.dockingjudge.tapeline.dev/admin/install) for more info.

 ### Dev env
 If you want to deploy locally, without a domain, then you